 CEO Lars Blomfeldt talks about Northmill's vision and ambition

 Northmill is changing, and with that comes new leadership.
-We caught up with our new CEO to dig deep on what advantages a challenger fintech bank can have, and how important the user experience is for consumers in 2018.
+We caught up with our new CEO to dig deep on what advantages a challenger fintech company can have, and how important the user experience is for consumers in 2018.

 Can you tell us a bit about yourself?